shabscan/quadriga/docs/contributing.rst

 ============

-Before submitting a pull request on GitHub_, please make sure you meet the **requirements**:
+Before submitting a pull request on GitHub_, please make sure you meet the following requirements:

 * The pull request points to the dev_ (development) branch.
-* All changes are squashed into a single commit (I like to use git rebase -i to do this).
+* All changes are squashed into a single commit (I like to use ``git rebase -i`` to do this).
-* The commit message is in present tense (good: "Add feature", bad:
+* The commit message is in present tense (ok: "Add feature", not ok:
   "Added feature").
-* Correct and consistent style: Sphinx_-compatible docstrings, using snake vs. camel casing properly_ and PEP8_ compliance.
-Use flake8_ (see below).
+* Correct and consistent style: Sphinx_-compatible docstrings, using snake vs. camel casing properly_ and PEP8_ compliance (see below).
 * No classes/methods/functions with missing docstrings or commented-out lines.
-  You can refer to existing docstrings for examples.
+  You can refer to existing ones for examples.
 * The test coverage_ remains at %100.
 Sometimes you may find yourself having to write superfluous unit tests to keep this number up.
 If a piece of code is trivial and has no need for unittests, use this_ to exclude it from coverage.
 * No build failures on TravisCI_.
 The builds automatically trigger on PR submissions.
 * Does not break backward-compatibility (unless there is a really good reason).
-* Compatibility with all supported Python versions (2.7, 3.4, 3.5, 3.6).
+* Compatible with Python versions 2.7, 3.4, 3.5 and 3.6.

 .. warning::
     The dev branch is occasionally rebased_, and its commit history may be overwritten in the process (I try very hard never to do this).
-So before you begin feature work, git fetch/pull to ensure that branches have not diverged.
+So before you begin your feature work, git fetch/pull to ensure that branches have not diverged.
 If you see git conflicts and just want to start from scratch, run this command:

     .. code-block:: bash

         ~$ git checkout dev
         ~$ git fetch origin
-        ~$ git reset --hard origin/dev  # THIS WILL WIPE ALL CHANGES
+        ~$ git reset --hard origin/dev  # THIS WILL WIPE AL LOCAL CHANGES

 Style
 =====